Create a food – Overview

 3. Search for and select a similar food.
 The values are imported from the selected food and shown in the Result column.

-4. Optional: For any nutrient for which you prefer to use data from another source, type the preferred value in the Value column.
+4. Optional: For any nutrient for which you prefer to use data from another source, type the preferred value in the Override column.

 5. Optional: Make notes about a nutrient in the Note column.